 Implementation of Mathematics at Gosfield.

-Mathematics is taught coherently and sequentially in Years 1 to 6 using a combination of the White Rose Maths, Target your Maths, Maths Shed and Freckle.
+Mathematics is taught coherently and sequentially in Years 1 to 6 using a combination of the White Rose Maths, Target your Maths and Maths Shed.
 Units of learning are broken down into a series of small, connected steps with each building on the children’s prior learning.
 Each lesson focuses on one small step or a series of small steps.
 As we are a mixed year school, we have altered the White Rose yearly overview for year class to create a more structured classroom experience for all of the children.